WIOA Billable Time Guidelines

 • TEGL 2-07

-Clarifies WIOA cost classification guidance and examples.
+Clarifies WIOA cost classification.

 • TEGL 14-18

-Aligns performance accountability with allowable program and administrative costs.
+Aligns performance accountability with allowable costs.

 • 2 CFR Part 2900